cyrusleungst/weather-js/README.md

 # weather-js

-Vanilla JS weather app with search city function
+Vanilla JS weather app with search city function using the openweatherapp API.